yanga-sdpss/onboard-javascript/README.md

 ## Pre-requisites

 1. You need to have set up your development environment [as described here](https://imqssoftware.atlassian.net/wiki/display/AR/Dev+Environment).
-1. You can use either Microsoft Visual Studio Pro or Microsoft Visual Studio Express for Web as IDE.
+1. We suggest using VSCode, but you can use your IDE of choice.

 ## Getting Started
 These steps include just enough detail to guide you.
 Each step will require some additional research on your part: